nmmmnu/HM4/commands.md

 The [number] is clamp between 10 and 1000.

-> This command is useful.
+> This command is useful, see example

 > Blobs as values are supported, if your client support them.

 __Example__: